virtualidentityag/component-library-template/CONTRIBUTING.md

 * merge to `master` and `develop`
 * if it is a hotfix for a legacy release (master is always releases ahaead), merge to release/* (replace * with release version number) instead of master.

-### integration
+### staging

-The `integration` branch is used to install a set of features onto a testing environment or staging server.
+The `staging` branch is used to install a set of features onto a testing environment or staging server.
 Simply merge any branch you want to test or cherry pick commits into this branch.
-This branch can be used for automated integration tests.
+This branch can be used for automated staging tests.
 With every push on it, an automated build can deploy this branch to your testing server.

 * This branch is one-way.
-Only merge into, never branch from or merge integration into another branch
+Only merge into, never branch from or merge staging into another branch

 ### Feature Branches / Bugfix Branches